 I learnt quite quickly to use manual mode, mainly by accident.
 When i first picked up a camera (less than a year ago in fact) I didn't have a clue how to take a picture.
 I wandered into a nearby abandoned building to take some shots with my camera on full auto not realising the dark conditions would dictate a long shutter speed and therefore my handheld efforts would either be ridden with camera shake or i'd have to use the on board flash (eugh).
 When I took my first shot the shutter opened for about 4 seconds without me realising.
 I didn't know things like shutter speed and aperture existed so when the shutter closed 4 seconds later I previewed the pic to see a blurred mess (which funnily enough contained a white orb convincing me ghosts do exist, maybe..)
 All my shots were rubbish and I got a bit mythed with my shiny new Sony a35 because for £450 it should be taking sharp pics, like Iphones do......

-The problem was, other than i had no clue what I was doing, dark conditions need either higher ISO, wider aperture or longer shutter speeds in order to expose the scene correctly (or Flash, which for me is mostly avoided and not covered in this guide).
-Because I had no knowledge of this I had no idea my camera was trying to automatically take the correct exposure, therefore the viewfinder showed a nice bright scene but the "4 seconds, and f3.5 on my camera display meant nothing to me.
-Obviously you can't hold a camera still for 4 seconds so the bit of movement my wobbly hands made when the shutter was opened caused a blurred shot.
+The problem was, other than i had no clue what I was doing, dark conditions need either higher ISO, wider aperture or longer shutter speeds in order to expose the scene correctly (or Flash, but that's a different story).
+Because I had no knowledge of this I had no idea my camera was trying to automatically take the correct exposure the "4 seconds, and f3.5 on my camera display meant nothing to me.
+Obviously you can't hold a camera still for 4 seconds so the bit of movement my wobbly hands made when the shutter was open caused a blurred shot.
 I went back home and decided to consult good old Google for some information on taking pics.

 It's surprising how easy it is to pick up the basics of using manual mode, at least compared to the assumption that it's hard to use and for professionals only.
 In short all you do is alter your exposure settings (ISO, Aperture, shutter speed) in order to let enough light through the lens onto the camera's sensor.
 When using Auto modes the camera does all this for you, whilst this might seem like the easier option it's not.
 A camera in full auto gives little or no control over the image you want to create so if you have an idea of what you want before you take it auto mode will limit your creativity.
 Not only does Auto mode limit you in terms of creativeness you may also pick up bad habits and your learning curve in terms of understanding light and other elements that make photography what it is will be seriously slowed down.
 Each their own definitely, but if you're like me you might want a bit more control over your shots!